defi-wonderland/opUSDC/README.md

 yarn script:deploy:broadcast
 ```

+### Tips For Verifying

+- Remember to set the EVM version to `paris` when verifying the contracts.
+- If you are verifying manually through a block explorer UI, you can choose a single Soldiity file option and use `forge flatten <contract_name> > <flattened_contract_name>` to get the flattened contract and avoid having to upload multiple Solidity files.

 ## Migrating to Native USDC
-> ⚠️ Migrating to native USDC is a manual process that requires communication with circle, this section assumes both parties are ready to migrate to native USDC.
+> ⚠️ Migrating to native USDC is a manual process that requires communication with Circle, this section assumes both parties are ready to migrate to native USDC.
+Please review [Circle’s documentation](https://www.circle.com/blog/bridged-usdc-standard) to learn about the process around Circle obtaining ownership of the Bridged USDC Standard token contract.

 In order to migrate to native USDC, you will need to fill out these variables in the `.env` file:
 ```python